oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 | Optimization Report  | minutes         | The FPGA device code is partially compiled for hardware. <br> The compiler generates an optimization report that describes the structures generated on the FPGA, identifies performance bottlenecks, and estimates resource utilization.
 | FPGA Hardware        | hours           | Generates the real FPGA bitstream to execute on the target FPGA platform

 The typical FPGA DPC++ development workflow is to iterate in each of these stages, refining the code using the feedback provided by that stage.
-Intel® recommends relying on emulation and the optimization report whenever possible.
+Intel&reg; recommends relying on emulation and the optimization report whenever possible.

-Compiling for FPGA emulation or generating the FPGA optimization report requires only the Intel® oneAPI DPC++ Compiler (part of the Intel® oneAPI Base Toolkit).
-An FPGA hardware compile requires the Intel® FPGA Add-On for oneAPI Base Toolkit.
+Compiling for FPGA emulation or generating the FPGA optimization report requires only the Intel&reg; oneAPI DPC++ Compiler (part of the Intel&reg; oneAPI Base Toolkit).
+An FPGA hardware compile requires the Intel&reg; FPGA Add-On for oneAPI Base Toolkit.

 #### FPGA Emulator